-Why should you outsourcing to POST & CLAIM
+Why should you outsource to POST & CLAIM

 We login remotely to healthcare professionals EMR (Electronic Medical Record) systems

 Submit claims electronically through a clearinghouse or health insurance portals

 Works closely with office staff to obtain authorizations for required services (if applicable)

 Assists with reporting requirements for MIPS/Value Base Payment (Medicare)

 Submit claims to health insurance carriers based on payer guidelines

 Review patient demographics for accuracy to avoid denials

 For-Profit Facilities & Non-Profit Organizations

 Providers with licensed credentials recognized in the healthcare industry